tobi-or-not-tobi/app-iframe-loader/README.md

 The index.html page is used for testing, it is not part of the generated lib.

-A proxy can be used for any third party webservices that requies CORS configuration for the client.
+A proxy can be used for any third party APIs that require CORS configuration for the client.

 The dev server can be configured using the `webpack.config.js`.